NinjaMonkeyGames/sandbox/DEVELOPER.md

     a. 'npm' executes npm.
     b.
 A flag set to manage npm's configuration settings.
     c.
 'Set' specifies that a configuration setting is being added or updated.
-    d. 'globalconfig' specifies that global npm configuration wil be used.
+    d. 'globalconfig' specifies that global npm configuration will be used.
     e. '/usr/local/etc/npmrc' specifies config location.
     f. '&&' is a logical operator to ensure this command was successful before continuing.
     g. '\' Line continuation character.